robirr/HA-Mealie-Barcode-Scanner/README.md

 - [ ] Option to have special QR codes which when scanned add some text in the QR code to the list rather than doing a barcode lookup (e.g. Add "Milk" to the shopping list).
 Possible to trigger a different HA event if the scanned code starts with a specific string.
 - [ ] 3D printable case to house the parts under a kitchen cupboard with the barcode scanner facing down.
 Straight down or angled?
 - [ ] Better detecting of a product in front of the scanner using a time of flight sensor.
+- [ ] Consider a custom PCB to make a more productionised product.
+Or an alternative hand-held version.